Shawnee National Forest Featured in

-Covering 289,000 ac (116.954 he) of land, Shawnee National Forest is located in the Ozark and Shawnee Hills of Southern Illinois, just between the Mississippi and Ohio rivers.
+Covering 289,000 ac (116,954 ha) of land, Shawnee National Forest is located in the Ozark and Shawnee Hills of Southern Illinois, just between the Mississippi and Ohio rivers.
 A rare intersection of six natural ecological regions makes up a diversity of plant and animal species here.
 The forest comprises of remarkable oak-hickory forests, lush canyons, thriving wetlands, razorback ridges, and other exceptional geological features.

 Although the Shawnee Forest is fantastic all year round, spring and fall are considered the best time to explore.
 During spring, you will witness all the spectacular wildflowers in bloom, and the beauty of fall will hypnotize you with unbelievable hues of yellow, orange, and red across the area.

 Garden of the Gods

 More than 320 million years ago, the rain and wind patiently carved away at the large deposits of sedimentary rock in Shawnee National Forest.
 Gradually, the elements have sculpted some of the most stunning and extraordinary rock formations known to humankind.
 Being one of the most popular hikes in the Shawnee National Forest, Garden of the Gods gives tourists unique awareness about the geologic structure of Southern Illinois.
-This place offers a spectacular view that stretches out for miles high over the pristine hills along with a short hike among some of the most extraordinary rock formations in the United States.
+This place offers a spectacular view that stretches for miles over the pristine hills along with a short hike among some of the most extraordinary rock formations in the United States.
 Here you can also find plenty of trails for horseback riding and backpacking.

 Heron Pond is a beautiful piece of wetlands landscape, a fantastic semi-water world filled with uniquely inspiring natural phenomena that you can only discover in Southern Illinois.
 The pond is nestled in Little Black Slough Nature Preserve near the section of the Cache River State Natural Area and Belnap, Illinois, just south of Shawnee National Forest.
 Heron Pond is known as home to over 100 threatened and endangered plants and animals on the flood plain of the Ohio River.
 An essential resource for unique plants, animals, and migrating birds, Heron Pond makes a prime location to observe nature at it’s best.